Leaflet/Leaflet.toolbar/README.md

 ### Documentation and Examples

-The examples in the gh-pages branch can be updated using Grunt: `grunt gh-pages:update`.
-This will create a new commit in the `gh-pages` branch.
-If you wish to make changes to these examples public, you must subsequently run `git push origin gh-pages`.
+The examples in the gh-pages branch can be updated using Grunt: `grunt gh-pages`.
+This will create a new commit *and* push that commit to your gh-pages branch on GitHub.
+If you'd like to simply preview the gh-pages branch, you can run `grunt gh-pages --gh-pages-push false`.

 Contributors are encouraged to open pull requests early to facilitate discussion about proposed changes!